Weather did not cooperate. I persevered.

 Posted December 5

-I Got a late start due to the observatory excursion last night that got me back to camp after 2am.
+I started a bit late due to the observatory excursion last night that got me back to camp after 2am.
 Weather was cooler and windy.
 I forgot to buy fuel which forced a 10 minute detour to Twizel before heading back towards Mt.
 Cook.
 Lake Pukaki is beautiful, but the weather closed in by the time I got to the trailheads at Mt.
 Cook Village.

 I attempted to lead a group of jovial Brazilians on an aborted hike up the Hooker Valley.
 About half an hour in, we decided that conditions were going south (or, in the southern hemisphere, do things “go north?”) too quickly and none of us were really equipped to be hit by a sudden alpine storm.
 By “we” I really mean “me,” since they had zero experience outdoors in alpine conditions and relied on me for advice.
 Though I’ve hiked in worse, I’ve always done it with proper gear and only in mountains that I know reasonably well.
 Neither was the case here.